 Despite the dangers involved with devices that contain polypropylene, the FDA didn’t reclassify hernia mesh like it did TVM.
 As a result, thousands are still undergoing hernia mesh surgery without realizing all possible complications.

-What Patients With Injuries From Polypropylene Hernia Mesh Implants Do
+What Patients With Hernia Mesh Injuries Can Do

 If you or a loved one had hernia repair using a polypropylene mesh implant, you may qualify for financial compensation.
 To whether you may qualify for a cash settlement from the device’s maker, complete your free hernia claim evaluation online today.
 Once you’ve submitted your information, an experienced lawyer will call to discuss your case.
 You can then schedule a confidential, in-person meeting to review next steps and possible compensation options privately.